mrj760/AbsoluteTroopOverhaul__ATO/readme.txt

         Stats updated according to Stat Rules (See "rules.txt").

-    Updated loadouts of recruits:
+    Loadouts of troops:

-        Recruits now have a 1/2 chance to take a non-peasant weapon to battle.
+        Recruits have a 1/2 chance to spawn with a non-peasant weapon, and no longer equip scythes.

-        Recruits no longer take scythes to the battlefield.

-    Updated loadouts of troop trees in general:

         Fixed many disparities in gear quality as troops advanced through their factions' upgrade trees.
+            (i.e. troops won't ever get worse gear upon level up)

-        Added/Removed/Changed weapons and armors of almost all troops to make them more useful and fitting to their roles.
+        Added/Removed/Changed weapons and armors of almost all troops to make them more useful, more fitting to their roles, and more balanced.

-    Updated NPC party spawns:
+    NPC party spawns:

         TODO: NPC parties will now spawn with more diverse troops and will spawn making use of all their factions' troops.
         NPC parties across factions now have more equal starting numbers.